kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   is a need for a larger number of interceptors, the current use case should be re-evaluated.
   Limiting the number of interceptors ensures that the EvictionRequest cannot be blocked indefinitely by setting an abnormally large number of these interceptors on a pod.
-- To prevent misuse, we will maintain a list of allowed `*.k8s.io` interceptor classes.
-And reject any classes with `k8s.io` suffix outside the main Kubernetes project on admission.
+- To prevent misuse, we will maintain a list of allowed `*.k8s.io` interceptor names.
+And reject any names with `k8s.io` suffix outside the main Kubernetes project on admission.

 #### EvictionRequest Validation and Admission